phinolex/Tap-Tap-Adventure/README.md

 ##### Step 4 - Run the Client HTML5 files

-Open another terminal and then type `npm run wtfclient`
+Open another terminal and then type `npm start`

 ##### Step 5 - View in Browser